descope/terraform-provider-descope/docs/raw/connectors/newrelic.md

 - Type: `string`
 - Default: `"descope."`

-A custom prefix for all log fields.
+Specify a custom prefix for all log fields.
 The default prefix is `descope.`.